Anoncoin/anoncoin/doc/translation_process.md

 to extract strings from the non-Qt parts.
 This script makes use of `gettext`, so make sure that utility is installed (ie, `apt-get install gettext` on Ubuntu/Debian).
-Once this has been updated, lupdate (included in the Qt SDK) is used to update bitcoin_en.ts.
+Once this has been updated, lupdate (included in the Qt SDK) is used to update anoncoin_en.ts.
 This process has been automated, from src/qt, simply run:

     make translate